davorg/dmp/chapters/chapter10.md

 underlined.
 Notice that we use the expression $tree->[1]->[4]->[2] to get the title of the document.
-We can take this kind of shortcut because we know the structure of our document. $tree->[1] is the content of the first node in the tree (i.e., everything within the `<README>` element). $tree->[1]->[4] is the content of the second node contained within the `<README>` element.
+We can take this kind of shortcut because we know the structure of our document. $tree->[1] is the content of the first node in the tree (*i.e.*, everything within the `<README>` element). $tree->[1]->[4] is the content of the second node contained within the `<README>` element.
 The first node within this element is the text node containing the newline character immediately